dean2727/AI-Basics/Proj4/README.md

 "./DPLL filename -unit".
 The cnf file (filename) is the knowledge base representing the constraints for the problem.
 The optional UC flag (-unit) determines if the unit-clause heuristic is to be used.
-Type "-unit" to turn off the heuristic, and dont type anoything otherwise.
+Type "-unit" to turn off the heuristic, and dont type anything otherwise.
 New knowledge bases for the (Australia) map coloring problem and N queens problems can be generated.
 For map coloring, run "python mapcolor.py > filename", which will redirect the output of the script (rules) into the .cnf file.
 For N queens, run "python queens.py N > filename", where N is the width & height of the NxN board